Muirfield/pocketmine-plugins/GoldStd/README.md

 * Q: How can I use a different money plugin?
 * A: Set the currency to false in config.yml.
 Then GoldStd will search for an alternate money plugin.
+* Q: Does it work with SimpleAuth?
+  A: If you are using SimpleAuth, unauthenticated players are still able to interact with plugins.
+If that is not desirable, you should install SimpleAuthHelper and enable "event-fixer".

 # Changes

 * 1.2.1: Bug fixes
   * Weapons are detected using isSword, isAxe and isPickaxe.
   * Fixed bug that caused inventory to be lost (Thanks @reidq7 for figuring it out)
+  * Tweaked the priority of event listeners so that SimpleAuth unauthenticated players aren't able to interact.
+(Requires SimpleAuthHelper for it to work properly)
 * 1.2.0:
   * MoneyAPI fixes (Thanks @vertx)
   * Effects Shop